scheme-requests-for-implementation/srfi-126/srfi-126.md

 undesired, their implementation might be more efficient than ephemeral hashtables.

-Booleans, characters, numbers, and symbols are never stored weakly or ephemerally.

 This section uses the hashtable parameter name for arguments that must be hashtables, and the key parameter name for arguments that must be hashtable keys.